Last Updated on May 2024

 Besides, if either spouse misrepresents financial details or is suspected of hiding assets, ruling out disputes and reaching a fair outcome may be impossible, no matter how hard the other spouse and a mediator try.

-Julia Rueschemeyer have been practicing family law and divorce mediation full time in Massachusetts since 2003, and have successfully mediated over 1500 cases to completion.
+Julia Rueschemeyer has been practicing family law and divorce mediation full time in Massachusetts since 2003, and have successfully mediated over 1500 cases to completion.
 She have been admitted to the bar in Pennsylvania, California, New York, and Massachusetts.